31.01.05. Regeringen vil sikre Kutjma med livslang pension

 An investigation has discovered:

-- Britain's germ warfare laboratory in Porton Down has received a biopsy of his skin which shows several poisoning attempts over a four-week period.
+- Britain's germ warfare laboratory in Porton Down has received a biopsy of his skin which shows several poisoning attempts over a four-week period.- Not one but two deadly poisons have been found in his body.

 - Evidence has emerged that seems to link one of Russian President Vladimir Putin's closest staff members to the murder plot.